cloudfoundry-incubator/bits-service/api-doc/source/index.html.md

 ### Request Body

-The request body must either be a multipart upload with the following form fields:
+The request body must either be a multipart upload with the following form fields

 `package: <formfile>` or `bits: <formfile>`